Glückauf, die Unendlichkeit

 Intrigued by the paradoxical nature of lignite's impact on people and the environment, I delved into the archives of Bergbau Technik Park (translated as Mining Technology Park) with their complete display of mining artifacts/ a full work cycle of an open-cast mine that illuminate the complex relationship between miners, their industry and the environment during and after the German Democratic Republic.
 As I explored this history, questions persisted about the ongoing, perplexing grip of lignite on the region.

-The Oloid motor and discarded model in the aquarium from OLOID Engineering GmbH are implemented in the Lake Hainer’s hydrothermal project in the south of Leipzig.
+The Oloid motor and discarded model in the aquarium from OLOID Engineering GmbH are implemented in the Lake Hainer’s hydrothermal project in Leipzig.
 The motor with its motion resembling a fish, helps harness the natural heat from open-cast mining lakes to then heat nearby residential buildings.
 The fluorescent colour of the aquarium comes from uranine, a type of non-toxic, biodegradable fluorescein for tracer experiments.
 Among its many uses, it was applied for recovery tests in water samples from mining sites in Germany.

 The book ‘Oloid - Form of the Future’.
 Courtesy of Paul Schatz Foundation